GUDHI/TDA-tutorial/README.md

 We first propose a [notebook](Tuto-GUDHI-simplex-Trees.ipynb) for illustrating the use of simplex trees to represent simplicial complexes.

-The first thing we have to do is to define a filtration of simplicial complexes for some data.
-This [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) presents how to build Rips complexes and alpha complexes (represented as simplex trees) from data points in $ R^d $,using the simplex tree data structure.
+In practice the first step of the "TDA pipeline analysis" is to define a filtration of simplicial complexes for some data.
+This [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) explains how to build Vietoris-Rips complexes and alpha complexes (represented as simplex trees) from data points in $ R^d $,using the simplex tree data structure.

 It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distances.
-We also propose a way to define alpha complexes from matrix of pairwise distances by first applying a multidimensional scaling transform on the matrix.
+We also give a way to define alpha complexes from matrix of pairwise distances by first applying a [multidimensional scaling (MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling) transformation on the matrix.
 See this [notebook](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).

 The last [notebook]() of this section is about cubical complexes, which are filtered complexes defined on grids.